orskoven/GRC/README.md

 - 25 degrees celcius is ok temperature to keep down.
 - Cooling is not an issue.
 - Early warnings alerting on mobile device regardning all instruments, powersupply (GOOD IDEA).
+- Remote backup (important) - companies and people were vanished in 9-11 twin tower attack, and remote backups are critical.
+- Norway has made atom-bomb safe vaults and backups in the mountains of norway.
+- Split operations (2-sites) : remember to mirror eachother (complete redundant), perhaps lower the bandwith.
+Car security we have airbag and seatbelt.
+- Consider wireless connections as backup for internet connections alwyas up.

+## Intended threats

+- EU, USA, China - are equally enemies in peace time regarding espionage.
+- Advanced encryption used in Danish Foreign Affairs (active in the earlier Jugoslavian wars) technologies were being circumvented by backdoors to listen to high ranking politicians.
+- Confidential about how we score things, and buy big military equipment, and that when
+- Hacktivism -> anonymous, Terrists, Journalish
+- Show-off hackers
+- Internal / External fraud

+ Governments
+- Economic spionage
+- Intelligence for the sake of National Security
+- Investigation by Military or Police
+- Act of war

+- USA iraq, one week prior to attack jam all big radiosender, tv's phone communication, to disable Iraq in communication reasonably.
+- Jamming at Lolland (Denmark) Kaleningrad.
+Jam equipment.
+Russian forces were trying to jam sonars listening (FMI's Dalo Saildrones survailing russians) to cable destroyer in the baltic sea.
+(Alexander Frolov ships where jamming)
+- All Airports in denmark are equipted with visual landing systems (manuel landing) .
+But finland is harder hit with only GPS landing systems.